hopsoft/pry-test/README.md

 ### Here's what MicroTest brings to the table

-* A simple test API
+* A simple test API/interface
-* An awesome test + dev workflow with Pry
+* An awesome test + dev workflow using Pry
 * Fast asynchronous test runs with Celluloid

 ## The Interface